Map Network Interfaces to VM Network Interfaces

 When you first install a Cisco Catalyst 8000V instance, a database that maps the vNIC name to the MAC address is created.
 This database is used to maintain a persistent mapping between the router interfaces and the vNIC-to-MAC address mapping in case you add or delete vNICs.
 The interfaces are mapped to the stored Universal Unique Identification (UUID) maintained by VMware.

-The mapping between the router network interfaces and the vNICs only applies to the current VM that the Cisco Catalyst 8000V is installed on.
-If the VM is cloned, the stored UUID will not match the current UUID and the interface mapping will not match the router configuration.
+The mapping between router network interfaces and vNICs applies only to the current VM where the router is installed.
+After cloning the VM, the stored UUID does not match the new UUID, resulting in interface mappings that do not align with the router configuration.

-Ensure that the original VM includes the number of configured vNICs required on the cloned VM before beginning the cloning process.
+Ensure that the original VM includes the number of configured vNICs required on the cloned VM.

 Procedure